10 Ways To Aid Relaxation

 7) Use a Massage Ball

-Why not try a short stretching routine when you need to take a break?
-This inexpensive way to unwind only needs a bath towel or similar to lie on and you’re away!
-There are loads of routines available online you could try out – try a few to see what you enjoy!
+Why not try a short stretching routine or a simple yoga class when you need to take a break?
+This inexpensive way to unwind only needs a bath towel or similar to lie on, and you’re away.
+There are loads of routines available online you could try out – try a few to see what you enjoy.

 9) Make a Chillout Playlist

 Putting on your favourite relaxing songs while you take a moment to sit at the end of the day is a great way to help any residual tension melt away.
-In fact, setting aside a bit of time to arrange your favourite relaxing songs into the ideal chillout playlist can be a great way to unwind in itself!
+In fact, setting aside a bit of time to arrange your favourite relaxing songs into the ideal chillout playlist can be a great way to unwind in itself.
+And if the mood and music take you, you can even dance it out!

 10) Try Mindfulness

-Mindfulness is a kind of meditation, where you practice paying attention to the present, taking time to acknowledge your feelings and what’s happening around you.
+Mindfulness is a form of meditation, where you practice paying attention to the present, taking time to acknowledge your feelings and what’s happening around you.
 We’ve got a great beginner’s guide if you're interested in learning more about mindfulness and meditation.
-Just a few minutes a day practicing mindfulness can really help your mental wellbeing, allowing you to see situations more clearly instead of becoming overwhelmed.
+Practising mindfulness for just a few minutes a day can help your mental wellbeing, allowing you to see situations more clearly instead of becoming overwhelmed.

 Twinings Downtime Playlist